 The Pagan's annual indulgence in eating, dancing, singing, sporting, orgies and card playing were hated by religion who wanted control of the people.

-They taught that the Pagans were evil, stupid and worthless and that their God wanted them dead.
+Sadly, they taught that the Pagans were evil, stupid and worthless and even that their God wanted them dead.